-Metric # Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Number of volunteer projects initiated and hours spent for 6th through 10th grade students.
-Completeness of CAS journals and quality of reflective statements for 11th and 12th grade students.
-90+% of 6th through 10th grade students initiate projects involving 20+ hours of service work.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Number of volunteer projects initiated and hours spent for 6ththrough 10th grade students.
+90+% of 6th through10th grade students initiate projects involving 20+ hours of service work.
+Maintain or exceed baseline expectations.
+Completeness of CAS journals and quality of reflective statements for11th and 12th grade students.
 90+% of 12th grade students complete an exemplary CAS portfolio.
-[Intentionally Blank] [Intentionally Blank] [Intentionally Blank] Maintain or exceed baseline expectations.
+Maintain or exceed baseline expectations.

-Action # Title Description Total Funds Contributi Action #1 Implementing Service Learning Programs Implementation of revised CAS (Creativity, Activity, Service) curriculum for grades 11-12 and implementation of revised service learning program reflecting the structure of the IB MYP for grades 6-10. \$5,000.0 00 No
+Action # Title Description Total Funds Contributing 1 Action #1 Implementing Service-Learning Programs Implementation of revised CAS (Creativity, Activity, Service) curriculum for grades 11-12 and implementation of revised service- learning program reflecting the structure of the IB MYP for grades 6- 10. \$5,000.00

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.